Deepak2004Bisht/E-commerce-website-using-react/README.md

 <h1>Mazaar E-Commerce Platform</h1>
 <br>
-This is an e-commerce website built using React, styled for modern shopping experiences.
+This e-commerce website was built using React, styled for modern shopping experiences.
 The project features a user-friendly interface, dynamic product listing, and responsive design.
 <br>
 <h2>Features</h2>
 <br>